-Magdalen College School, Oxford, beat 11 schools from across the UK to win the Institute of Ideas Debating Matters National Final at the Museum of London.
+Magdalen College School, Oxford, beat 11 schools from across the UK to win the Academy of Ideas Debating Matters National Final at the Museum of London.
 They impressed all judges and schools with their sharp ideas, broad approach to the topics and outstanding research winning all four of their debates to be crowned Debating Matters National Champions 2016.

 The Debating Matters Competition is supported by primary funder the Wellcome Trust.

 The Greater London Authority hosted an opening reception on Friday 1 July at City Hall.
 Secretary of State for Schools, Nick Gibb MP, and Deputy Chair of the London Assembly, Jennette Arnold OBE AM, addressed the students and invited guests.